 Be prepared financially, as extended warranties can be very expensive, and may not offer good coverage on major components.

 TIP # 5 – BEWARE OF THROW AWAY TRUCKS

-Some trucks when new are built to last for only a short period of time – what I call disposable trucks, with virtually no resale after the initial purchaser is finished with them.
+Some trucks when new are built to last for only a short period of time – what I call disposable trucks, with virtually no resale value after the initial purchaser is finished with them.

 Learn to recognize the earmarks and manufacturers of these kind of trucks.
 Look at the quality or lack thereof the initial build.

-Research the availability of the particular make and model, including the specs of the vehicle you’re considering purchasing in the used sales market.
+Research the availability of the particular make and model, including the specs of the vehicle you’re considering purchasing in the used truck sales market.

 Are there thousands of this make and model with the same specs available for a low price?
 If so, beware, that is NOT a good sign.